stevevoto/api-delete/README.md

  5. WAN Edges
  6. Remove All (All Sections)
  0. Exit
-Select a number (1–5) to manage that resource.
-The script lists all found items:
+Select a number (1–5) to manage that resource:
+The script lists all found items for the chosen section.

-You can choose which ones to delete by entering their index (e.g., 1,3,5) or type all to delete everything in that section.
+You can delete specific items by entering their index (e.g., 1,3,5) or type all to delete every item in that section.
-Type exit to return to the main menu.
+Type exit to return to the main menu without deleting.
-Select “6” to remove every resource in all sections with a single confirmation.
+Select “6” to remove every resource in all sections (after a single confirmation).
 Select “0” to exit.
 Example Workflows
 Delete a Single Site

 Select 1 for Sites.
 The script displays your existing sites, each with an index (1, 2, 3, …).
-Enter, for example, 2 to remove the second site.
+Enter 2 (for example) to remove the second site.
 Confirm “yes” to finalize.
 Delete All Hub Profiles

 Select 4 for Hub Profiles (gateway device profiles).